PM Modi speaks to Joe Biden, reiterates commitment to Indo-US partnership

 Prime Minister Narendra Modi Tuesday spoke to US President-elect Joe Biden and congratulated him on his election victory.

-In a telephonic conversation, the Prime Minister also reiterated India’s commitment to “the Indo-US strategic partnership” and discussed matters including the Covid-19 pandemic, climate change, and cooperation in the Indo-Pacific Region.
+In a telephonic conversation, the two leaders reiterated their commitment to the strategic partnership between India and the United States and discussed shared priorities and concerns over the COVID-19 pandemic, climate change and cooperation in the Indo-Pacific region.

 Spoke to US President-elect @JoeBiden on phone to congratulate him.
 We reiterated our firm commitment to the Indo-US strategic partnership and discussed our shared priorities and concerns – Covid-19 pandemic, climate change, and cooperation in the Indo-Pacific Region.